ri0t/upright/README.rst

 Just supply a folder or run the tool in your destination folder.
 It will only ever write to your files if you supply the "--write" flag.

-Discover more options etc by looking at the tool's --help page.
+Discover more options and operations by looking at the tool's --help page.

 The command line interface has subgroups like `template` which have further sub- commands listed.
 To get at them invoke it like `upright template --help` etc.

+Maybe in 2021, I'll put up some more documentation.
+And a test suite.
+And... aah...
+I sure hope i got you in the first half.

 Bugs & Discussion
 =================